Skip to main content

 News

 Join us for the ABLE Library book club!
-Our next meeting is Wednesday, March 20, from 3:30 to 4:30 p.m.
-We will be talking about The Feather Thief: Beauty, Obsession, and the Natural History Heist of the Century by Kirk Wallace Johnson (Sound recording book number: DB90801).
+Our next meeting is Wednesday, January 15, from 3:30 to 4:30 p.m.
+We will be talking about Gather by Kenneth Cadow (Sound recording book number: DB116996).
 We meet online and by phone.
 Please call or email us to find out how to get a copy of the book and sign up.